nicholasdewaal/hierarchical-secret-sharing/README.md

 Additionally, this tool is a work-in-progress, and may not yet be functional, although it should be functional soon.

+This tool is run in Python 3, and uses secretsharing installed by calling:

+pip install secretsharing

+If that causes errors, or fails to work, uninstall it, and install the working version using:

+pip install --user git+https://github.com/blockstack/secret-sharing

 Usage:

 ```python